appwebtech/Rails_Tutorials_Module_1/README.md

 I'll use MongoDB (NoSQL) which uses Mongoid as the object document mapper.
 It provides a nice ActiveRecord like interface to the back-end document store.
 I won't use GridFS but BSON::Binary type which I'll use to store in documents.

-Those documents will be related to the RDBMS which has the object that has data, eg photo on a file.
+Those documents will be related to RDBM which has the object that has data, eg photo on a file.
 In Mongo, I'll store the actual content i.e photo as you saw in [Course 3](https://github.com/appwebtech/Ruby_on_Rails_Certification/tree/master/3_Ruby_on_Rails_Web_Services_and_Integration_with_MongoDB/MODULE%2002).
 This will later on be useful for Google geo code API in finding positioning.

 On the Browser side, I won't use file storage, but on the contrary, a module; the **ng-token-auth** module which will store current login info into the Browser Cookie store to avoid successive re-authentication.